State-dependent Delay Differential Equations on $H^1$: Acknowledgements

 \section{Acknowledgements}

 We thank Prof Petr H\'ajek and Prof Friedrich Martin Schneider for providing some insights on (Lipschitz) retractions on the space of continuous functions.
 We thank Prof Schneider also for making us aware of Kirszbraun's Theorem.
+We thank Prof Hans-Otto Walther for drawing our attention to the work of Prof Junya Nishiguchi.
+We wish to cordially thank the anonymous referee for their detailed and thorough review of the original manuscript and its first revision helping to significantly improve the manuscript.